Position

 Pecan nut trees prefer well-drained soil that is deep and fertile.
 They can tolerate a range of soil types but do best in loamy soils with a pH between 6.0 and 7.0.

 Soil should be rich in organic matter.
-Adding compost or well-rotted manure before planting can improve soil structure and fertility.
+Adding a bag of acid compost and well-rotted manure before planting can improve soil structure and fertility.

 Mulch